vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

      1. Check all active AMMs, querying their quote price API with the smallest trade unit on the market in the direction of trading (if the incoming order is a `buy`, query the AMM's `ask`, or vice versa).
 Retain those where this price < `outer price`
      1. Within these, select either the minimum `upper price` (if the incoming order is a buy) or the maximum `lower price` (if the incoming order is a sell), call this `amm bound price`.
 This is the range where all of these AMMs are active.
 Finally, select either the minimum (for a buy) or maximum (for a sell) between `amm bound price` and `outer price`.
 From this form an interval `current price, outer price`.
      1. Now, for each AMM within this range, calculate the volume of trading required to move each from the `current price` to the `outer price`.
 Call the sum of this volume `total volume`.
-     1. If `remaining volume <= total volume` split trades between the AMMs according to their proportional contribution to `total volume` (e.g. larger liquidity receives a higher proportion of the trade).
-This ensures their mid prices will move equally (TODO: Is trade splitting more involved than this?).
+     2. If `remaining volume <= total volume` split trades between the AMMs according to their proportional contribution to `total volume` (e.g. larger liquidity receives a higher proportion of the trade).
+This ensures their mid prices will move equally.
+Each of these trades should count as a single aggressive trade with the given AMM and pay fees accordingly.
-     1. If `remaining volume > total volume` execute all trades to move the respective AMMs to their boundary at `outer price`.
+     3. If `remaining volume > total volume` execute all trades to move the respective AMMs to their boundary at `outer price`.
 Now, return to step `1` with `current price = outer price`, checking first for on-book liquidity at the new level then following this process again until all order volume is traded or liquidity exhausted.

 ## Determining Liquidity Contribution